divineniiquaye/flight-routing/README.md

 });
 ```

-## Custom Router
+### Custom Router Pilot

+---

-If these offered routes do not fit your needs, you may create your own router and add it to your _router collection_.
+If these offered routes do not fit your needs, you may create your own router pilot and add it to your `router collection`.
 Router is nothing more than an implementation of [RouterInterface](https://github.com/divineniiquaye/flight-routing/blob/master/src/Interfaces/RouterInterface.php) with its six methods:

 ```php
 <?php